 - oil or ghee for cooking

-- Cut peeled yam into two or four pieces as convenient.
+- Cut peeled yam or suran into two or four pieces as convenient.
 In a pressure cooker add yam and adequate water.
 Add some salt and one tbsp lemon juice.

 - Cover with the lid and pressure cook for 1 whistle and allow the steam to settle automatically.
 You can check if a knife if the yam is soft enough to be mashed.